 Table of Contents

 Throughout 2021, commercial real estate was likely to confront some unique difficulties—the future of remote work and office buildings.
-Many investors questioned the viability of office buildings and long-term commercial leases when a large percentage of the workforce was forced to relocate due to COVID-19.
+When a major portion of the workforce was compelled to migrate owing to COVID-19, many investors questioned the feasibility of office buildings and long-term commercial leases.
 Real estate market trends to look forward to in 2023 are as follows:

 Most signals point to another solid year in commercial real estate among those knowledgeable about the market.
 Preqin said that commercial real estate funds amassed about $152.2 billion in the dry powder until mid-October, ready to be deployed on growth possibilities and demand and available loans.